Amanskywalker/gsoc-2017/_posts/2017-08-20-gsoc-report.md

 #### Phase 1 :

 **Dockerization** : In order to achieve the Dockerization, I have had to added new scripts like Dockerfile, Docker-composer, bash scripts to set up the Docker container.
 The Docker is logically divided into smaller containers like PEcAn-Core, PEcAn-web, Bety & PostgreSQL.
-They are communicating with each other to get the task accompleshed.
+They are communicating with each other to get the task accomplished.

-The Relative documentaion is updated so the user won't find it difficult to setup the docker containers.
+The corresponding documentaion is updated so the user won't find it difficult to setup the docker containers.

 ***Pull Request*** : The Pull Request for this phase can be found at  [github.com/PecanProject/pecan/pull/1485](https://github.com/PecanProject/pecan/pull/1485)